 The FDA maintains that it has authority to regulate the development and use of LDTs or "home brews" as medical devices, but to date has not exercised its authority with respect to "home brew" tests as a matter of enforcement discretion.
-The FDA regularly considers the application of additional regulatory controls over the sale of ASRs and the development and use of "home brews" by laboratories such as the Company's.
+The FDA regularly considers the application of additional regulatory controls over the sale of ASRs and the development and use of "home brews" by laboratories such as ours.

 The FDA has conducted public hearings to discuss oversight of LDTs.
 While the outcome of those hearings is unknown, it is probable that some form of pre-market notification or approval process will become a requirement for certain LDTs.
-Pre-market notification or approval of the Company's future LDTs would be costly and delay the ability of the Company to commercialize such tests.
+Pre-market notification or approval of our future LDTs would be costly and delay our ability to commercialize such tests.